5 Reasons You Should Pack a Travel Sweater

 The ribbed hem and cuffs really separate this zip up sweater from other hoodies, and zippered pockets are a great place to stash chapstick or heck, even your passport.

 You really can’t go wrong with any of Patagonia’s sweaters.
-From the versatile fan fav Better Sweater ($99) to street-ready Andri Wrap ($99), Patagonia’s outerwear is travel-ready.
-As an outdoor company, they put performance and comfort first.
+As an outdoor company, Patagonia puts performance and comfort first.
 For example, their Better Sweater is made from a lightweight polyester fleece material that balances warmth and weight better than most fleeces.
 But, they don’t sacrifice style to get there (you may have already noticed Patagonia’s classic sweater popping up in fashion retailers and blogs this past season).

-Of course, one of my favorite features of their Better Sweater and its offshoots, like the Better Sweater Fleece Jacket ($139) and its more lightweight twin ($149), is pockets.
+Of course, one of my favorite features of their Better Sweater and its offshoots, like the Better Sweater Fleece Jacket ($139), is pockets.
 Sleeve pockets, side pockets, interior pockets—you heard it here: Patagonia’s got pockets.

 Community and sustainability are at the core of Patagonia’s company mission.
 All of their sweaters are eco-friendly and made with sustainable practices, so you can rest assured that your purchase is an ethically sound one.